 Acting almost entirely behind the scenes, distributors are nevertheless vital for the success of the entire supply chain.
 They are a crucial part of the economy as a whole.
 The COVID-19 pandemic changed the way everyone did business and turned traditional ways of working upside-down.
-Although the future remains uncertain, distribution is primed to enter a new era.
+Although the future remains uncertain, wholesale distribution is primed to enter a new era.

 The pandemic brought with it new challenges, scenarios, and demands from customers and suppliers.
 It put a strain on relationships, disrupted the supply chain, and created a new focus on safety in the workforce.
 As a result, the entire industry has undergone enormous change, and it’s unlikely to stop now.